lakesoul-io/LakeSoul/README.md

 LakeSoul implements incremental upserts for both row and column and allows concurrent updates.

 LakeSoul uses LSM-Tree like structure to support updates on hash partitioning table with primary key, and achieves very high write throughput while providing optimized merge on read performance (refer to [Performance Benchmarks](https://lakesoul-io.github.io/blog/2023/04/21/lakesoul-2.2.0-release)).
 LakeSoul scales metadata management and achieves ACID control by using PostgreSQL.

+LakeSoul uses Rust to implement the native metadata layer and IO layer, and provides C/Java/Python interfaces to support the connecting of multiple computing frameworks such as big data and AI.

 LakeSoul supports concurrent batch or streaming read and write.
 Both read and write supports CDC semantics, and together with auto schema evolution and exacly-once guarantee, constructing realtime data warehouses is made easy.